 Room 1621-1622, 16/F, Nan Fung Centre, 264-298 Castle Peak Road, Tsuen Wan, New Territories

 G/F, No. 1-2 Lung On House, Lower Wong Tai Sin Estate II, Kowloon

 - Yuen Long Clinic

 G/F, 149-153 On Ning Road, Yuen Long, New Territories

 For the service hours of FPAHK Birth Control Clinics, refer here.

 Open to unmarried people under the age of 26, with 3 locations:

-These FPAHK clinics and YHCC will provide you with emergency contraceptives after a consultation.
-At FPAHK, you’ll pay around HK$300 for a consultation and a single dose of the morning-after pill.
-Both clinics also provide STD screening and contraceptives.
-If you get a prescription from your doctor, you can pick up your morning-after pill from most pharmacies, including Fanda Pharmacy in Central.
+These FPAHK Birth Control Clinics and YHCCs provide emergency contraceptives after consultation and provide STD screening and contraceptives.
+If you get a prescription from your doctor, you can pick up your emergency contraceptive pill from most pharmacies, including Fanda Pharmacy in Central.

-To summarize the birth control options for breastfeeding women who not want another baby so soon: condoms can always be used but only certain hormonal contraceptives are suitable.
+To summarize the contraception options in Hong Kong for breastfeeding women who not want another baby so soon: condoms can always be used but only certain hormonal contraceptives are suitable.
 An advantage of injections is that it is only needed once a quarter, versus remembering to take a daily pill.
 Copper and Progestin-coils can be inserted immediately after delivery and can remain for up to 10 years (depending on the brand and type), making them a very low-maintenance option.
 Remember to talk to your doctor if you have any questions or concerns about your birth control options.